gmonika-blip/my-aws-restart-journey/Labs/Security/Data Protection Using Encryption/DataProtection.md

 3. Save it in a text editor.

 > ⚠️ You will need this ARN later for encryption and decryption commands.
+>
+> **Summary of Task 1**
+In this task,I created a symmetric AWS KMS key and gave ownership of that key to the voclabs IAM role that was pre-created for this lab.
+>
+>